openmobilehub/omh-core/README.md

 ## Overview

-*OMH is an open-source Android SDK to make easily swap between GMS, HMS and our custom OHM services.*
+*OMH is an open-source Android SDK to make easily swap between GMS, Non-GMS and our custom OHM services.*

-*It aims at creating low coupled, extensible SDK reducing the code boilerplate of switching between GMS, HMS, or any other service, and also provides a custom full open source alternative services switching automatically according to your configuration in the Gradle plugin giving the right outputs without overloading your APK with unnecessary libraries.*
+*It aims at creating low coupled, extensible SDK reducing the code boilerplate of switching between GMS, Non-GMS, or any other service, and also provides a custom full open source alternative services switching automatically according to your configuration in the Gradle plugin giving the right outputs without overloading your APK with unnecessary libraries.*

 ## OMH - Core